 With the emergence of autonomous vehicles, it remains to be seen how travel, safety, as well as accident liability will be impacted.
 As the case is with car accidents, individuals who sustain injuries in accidents involving autonomous vehicles will need trusted and experienced legal guidance in order to recover compensation for their losses.

-If you or someone you love has been injured in an accident involving an autonomous vehicle, contact our experienced Alabama car accident attorneys at Ifediba Law Group, P.C..
+If you or someone you love has been injured in an accident involving an autonomous vehicle, contact our experienced Birmingham autonomous vehicle accident attorneys at Ifediba Law Group, P.C.
 We will navigate you through the complex legal system and construct the strongest possible case for you.
 Call today to schedule a free case evaluation.

 - We will take on any case-related issue that arises, from obtaining a rental car to handling health insurance delays.